a11ce/roc/README.md

 - `write(text: string): void`.
 Writes text to the log.
 - `writeHTML(element: JSX.Element): void`.
 Writes a JSX element to the log.
 - `showButtons(...options: string[]): Promise<string>`.
 Shows mutually exclusive buttons to the player and returns the selected option.
+While buttons are shown, player input is locked and navigation/selection keys are bound to button navigation/selection.
 - `clear(): void`
 - `getMessages(): JSX.Element[]`